Antoniskp/apofasi/README.md

 unresolved merge conflicts before running so you get a clear message instead of Git errors during deployment.

+## Deploying the server build

+The node.js service is managed by systemctl.
+- Check service status by running the command `sudo systemctl status apofasi.service`
+- Edit managed service config with `sudo nano /etc/systemd/system/apofasi.service`

+To deploy new code for the server application:
+- `cd server`
+- `npm i`
+- `sudo systemctl restart apofasi.service`

 ## Social login (Google & Facebook)

 The backend supports OAuth login with Google and Facebook.
 Social login is disabled by default and only turns on when you provide